ssp21/ssp21-spec/ssp21.md

 ##### Session Nonce Mode

-The *Session Nonce Mode* enumeration specifies how the nonce (aka message counter) is verified to protect packets from replay.
+The `SessionNonceMode` enumeration specifies how the nonce (aka message counter) is verified to protect packets from replay.

 ```